How do you get a horse to canter?

 Three treatment options are available for AF in horses, with the exception of horses with CHF: 1.
 Pharmacologically converting the arrhythmia, with the most common drugs being either quinidine gluconate or quinidine sulfate 2.

-Read: How high is a horse paddock fence?
+Read: How long is a single horse trailer?

 How effective is quinidine for atrial fibrillation in horses?